galinaalperovich/paper-book-course-notes/deep-learning-specialization/2nd course: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization.md

 and realize where to move further with your experiments.

 ### Bias/Variance ratio
+* The **bias** is an error from incorrect assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (underfitting).
+* The **variance** is an error from sensitivity to small fluctuations in the training set.
+High variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting).

 * How to determine if you have problems with bias/variance:
   1. train error is low, dev error is high
   -> overfitting -> high variance